Australian regulator: Jadestone addressed ‘immediate risk of any further spill’

-Due to this incident, the firm advised that transfer operations were ceased immediately and production from the Montara fields was shut in as a precautionary measure.
+Due to the incident, the firm advised that transfer operations had ceased immediately and production from the Montara fields was shut in as a precautionary measure.
 Jadestone estimated the cost of securing the leak site and permanent repair of the crude oil tank at $2-3 million.

-In a separate statement, NOPSEMA confirmed that after it received notification of an oil spill at Jadestone’s FPSO Montara Venture, it established a response team and liaised with Jadestone’s incident management team in Perth.
+In a separate statement, NOPSEMA confirmed that it had established a response team and liaised with Jadestone’s incident management team in Perth, following notification of an oil spill at Jadestone’s FPSO Montara Venture.

-Furthermore, the regulator said that its inspectors travelled offshore to conduct an inspection of the facility on Tuesday, 21 June 2022, adding that its “inspection is now complete with investigations ongoing to determine whether any further actions are required or whether there are grounds to escalate the investigation.”
+Furthermore, the regulator’s inspectors travelled offshore to conduct an inspection of the facility on Tuesday, 21 June 2022, and the “inspection is now complete with investigations ongoing to determine whether any further actions are required or whether there are grounds to escalate the investigation.”

-Moreover, NOPSEMA also stated that it was “satisfied the immediate risk of any further spill has been addressed by Jadestone,” explaining that it intends to closely monitor the facility until the enforcements are closed out.
+Moreover, NOPSEMA also says that it is “satisfied the immediate risk of any further spill has been addressed by Jadestone,” explaining that it intends to closely monitor the facility until the enforcements are closed out.

-The Australian regulator further added that it will “continue to oversee Jadestone’s response and ensure environmental impacts are being monitored and appropriate actions are being taken to address any impacts.”
+The Australian regulator further adds that it will “continue to oversee Jadestone’s response and ensure environmental impacts are being monitored and appropriate actions are being taken to address any impacts.”